Notes & Comments

-Thank you for your interest in submitting your student comment to the Notes & Comments Department of the California Law Review to be considered for publication.
+The Notes & Comments Department (N&C) of the California Law Review selects student pieces for publication.
 In each annual volume, CLR publishes approximately twelve student comments.

 i.
 The title of your piece

 ii.
 Your class year